-MU 226 Choral Methods (2) Prereq.: At least "C-" in MU 100 or 102.
+MU 226 Choral Methods (2 credits) Prereq.: At least "C-" in MU 100 or 102.
 The student will learn choral conducting techniques, principles of score study, and how to effectively rehearse a chorus.
+Required for CD 137; MU 272, 315.
 Fall, Spring.

-MU 230 Piano Accompanying (1) Prereq.: Music major, minor, or teaching field with keyboard emphasis.
+MU 230 Piano Accompanying (1 credit) Prereq.: Music major, minor, or teaching field with keyboard emphasis.
 Pianists are instructed in accompanying techniques with emphasis given to the distinctions between accompanying for an instrumentalist, a vocalist, and a choir.
 Students are guided in arranging original piano accompaniments and given the opportunity to accompany within the class.
+Required for PI 151.
 Spring.

-MU 231 Piano Accompaniment (1) Prereq.: PI 212 or piano secondary proficiency exam.
+MU 231 Piano Accompaniment (1 credit) Prereq.: PI 212 or piano secondary proficiency exam.
 Students are instructed in basic accompaniment techniques, guided in arranging original piano accompaniment, and given the opportunity to accompany within the class.
 Students are also assigned to prepare choral accompaniments.
 Spring.

-MU 233-234 Hymn Keyboard Skills I and II (2 each) Prereq. for MU 233: PI 122 or 132; prereq. for MU 234: MU 233.
+MU 233-234 Hymn Keyboard Skills I and II (2 credits each) Prereq. for MU 233: PI 122 or 132; prereq. for MU 234: MU 233.
 Students apply the art of improvisation as it relates to keyboard accompanying in the church.
 The topics covered include congregational hymn playing and vocal accompanying and arranging piano preludes and offertories.
 Traditional hymn-playing principles are applied to a variety of hymns and gospel songs.
+Required for MU 234.
 MU 233: Fall.
 MU 234: Spring.

-MU 272 Choral Conducting (1) Prereq.: MU 226 and choral conducting emphasis.
+MU 272 Choral Conducting (1 credit) Prereq.: MU 226 and choral conducting emphasis.
 The student develops conducting technique and learns how to achieve a good choral sound especially in the areas of blend, balance, intonation, and articulation.
+Required for MU 371.
 Spring.

-MU 300 Methods and Materials for the Church Musician (2) Prereq.: At least "C-" in MU 100.
+MU 300 Methods and Materials for the Church Musician (2 credits) Prereq.: At least "C-" in MU 100.
 Students examine the principal theory, procedures, and basic methods used in giving private music instruction.
 Spring odd.

-MU 301 History of Music (3) Prereq.: MU 201.
+MU 301 History of Music (3 credits) Prereq.: MU 201.
 This course provides a survey of Western music from ancient to Baroque with an emphasis on major composers and their works.
 Students will apply their knowledge through lecture, listening, and research.
+Required for MU 302.
 Fall.

-MU 302 History of Music (3) Prereq.: MU 301.
+MU 302 History of Music (3 credits) Prereq.: MU 301.
 This course provides a survey of Western music from Galant to modern times with an emphasis on major composers and their works.
 Students will apply their knowledge through lecture, listening, and research.
 Spring.

-MU 307 Woodwind Methods (2) Prereq.: MU 102 and sophomore or above.
-Students acquire basic performance and teaching fundamentals of woodwind instruments, which is especially help-ful for prospective teachers.
+MU 307 Woodwind Methods (2 credits) Prereq.: MU 102 and sophomore or above.
+Students acquire basic performance and teaching fundamentals of woodwind instruments, which is especially helpful for prospective teachers.
 Fall.

-MU 308 Strings Methods (2) Prereq.: MU 102 and sophomore or above.
+MU 308 Strings Methods (2 credits) Prereq.: MU 102 and sophomore or above.
 Students learn what is necessary to develop and maintain a strings program through instruction in purchasing instruments, making small repairs, creating fingerings and bowings, and comparing strings method books.
 Spring.

-MU 310 Choral Writing and Arranging (2) Prereq.: MU 220 and at least "C-" in MU 201.
+MU 310 Choral Writing and Arranging (2 credits) Prereq.: MU 220 and at least "C-" in MU 201.
 Students learn the techniques of writing and arranging church and secular music for various vocal combinations.
 Fall, Spring.

-MU 312 Instrumental Materials and Methods (2) Prereq.: Sophomore music platform.
+MU 312 Instrumental Materials and Methods (2 credits) Prereq.: Sophomore music platform.
 The purpose of this course is to teach a basic understanding of what a quality band program should provide (its setup, procedures, and materials).
 Students gain practical experience in teaching individual music lessons and working with instrumental ensembles.
+Required for ED 450.
 Spring.